juxt/yada/dev/resources/user-manual.md

 credentials of a caller have been established.

-In many cases, it will be necessary to query a database, internal web-service or equivalent operation involving IO.
+In many cases, it will be necessary to query a database, internal web-service or equivalent operation involving I/O.

 If you use a __properties__ function, anything you return will be placed in the __:properties__ entry of the __request-context__.
 Since